-- By and large Siberia isn't all that bad, and large part of it is actually very pleasant, if you are Russian and thus don't mind the winters.
+- By and large Siberia isn't all that bad, and a large part of it is actually very pleasant if you are Russian and thus don't mind the winters.
 Southern Siberia is, in fact, one of the main Russian grain-producing regions, just like Canada's Prairie Provinces.
-It's main problem comes from being so unbelievably huge, and sparsely populated, which leads to the large tracts of land where there's nothing.
+Its main problem comes from being so unbelievably huge, and sparsely populated, which leads to the huge tracts of land where there's nothing.
 If you end there with just the clothes on your back in the dead of the winter, then, yep, it might end not all that well.
 Otherwise, not so much.

 - Yakov Smirnoff: "In every country, there is a city everyone makes fun of.
 In United States, it is Cleveland.
 In Soviet Union, it is Cleveland."

-- The pilot of Hot In Cleveland refers to the city very negatively for the most part.
-The only reason the characters change their mind is because they're seen as attractive there, unlike in Los Angeles.
+- The pilot of Hot in Cleveland refers to the city very negatively for the most part.
+The only reason the characters change their mind is that they're seen as attractive there, unlike in Los Angeles.

 - It's mentioned a few times in Buffy the Vampire Slayer that there's a Hellmouth in Cleveland.